trek-view/basecamp/_posts/2022-04-29-join-gopro-chaptered-split-video-files-preserve-telemetry.md

 Which gives GPS time range of 00:18:29.900 (`12:01:30.060`-`11:43:00.160`), which correctly matches the length of the video.

 Finally, all that's left to do is copy the global metadata.
-In this case, I will only add the metadata from the first video.
+To do this I will only copy the metadata from the first video.
 This is because global metadata should be identical in each of the input videos (e.g. camera name, make).

-To do this I use exiftool, not ffmpeg ([the reasons for this are described here](/blog/2022/ffmpeg-video-to-frame-cheat-sheet)), like so.

-First make a copy of the newly merged video;
+Using exiftool for this job ([and not ffmpeg for the reasons for this are described here](/blog/2022/ffmpeg-video-to-frame-cheat-sheet)) I first make a copy of the newly merged video;

 ```shell
 cp GS0141-merged.mp4 GS0141-merged-meta.mp4
 ````

-Then copy of the video;
+Then copy the metadata from the first input (`GS010141.mp4`) video to the final merged video (`GS0141-merged-meta.mp4`);

 ```shell
 exiftool -TagsFromFile GS010141.mp4 "-all:all>all:all" GS0141-merged-meta.mp4
 ```

-And finally, check the global metadata;
+And finally, I double check the global metadata;

 ```shell
 exiftool -ee -X GS0141-merged-meta.mp4 > GS0141-merged-meta.xml
 ```

-You'll see `XMP-GSpherical` have been written into the metadata now, ensuring this video is rendered correctly by video players as a 360.
+You'll see `XMP-GSpherical` have been written into the metadata now, ensuring this video will be rendered correctly by video players as a 360.

 Hardcoded metadata like start time, video length, etc. have already been updated correctly by ffmpeg, and you can rest assured this command won't modify these values.